benthemonkey/501-troop-tracker/README.md

 */

 $forumAnnounceID = 18;

 /**
+ * showLegacyAccountSetup: Whether to enable migrating from the old troop tracker */

+$showLegacyAccountSetup = true;

+/**
  * placeholder: This variable is used for assigning a user account to be a placeholder account.
 A placeholder account can be signed up multiple times for the same event, and is used to sign up non-members.